Operating a Procurement Card Program

-There are a number of different procurement card programs, some involve only the use of company-approved vendors, while others allow any vendor to be used.
-The purchases made by an employee using a procurement cards are generally small and low value.
-A lot of negative reactions about procurement card programs are specifically targeted towards the abuse of the card by employees.
+There are a number of different procurement card programs; some involve only the use of company-approved vendors, while others allow any vendor to be used.
+The purchases made by an employee using a procurement card are generally small and low value.
+A lot of negative reactions about procurement card programs are specifically targeted toward the abuse of the card by employees.
 However, the benefits of procurement programs are far greater than the risks and costs involved in operating the program.

 Benefits of Procurement Cards

-The use of the cards has allowed purchasing departments to concentrate its efforts into the 15 percent of the total procurement spend that accounts for 98 percent of the total expenditure.
+The use of the cards has allowed purchasing departments to concentrate their efforts into the 15 percent of total procurement spend that accounts for 98 percent of the total expenditure.

 Implementing Internal Controls

-The abuse of procurement cards are headline news but often these abuses, especially in Government departments, usually show a high dollar value, but often are less than half of one percent of the total spend.
-However abuse does occur but it can be controlled by implementing proper internal controls to reduce waste and abuse.
+The abuse of procurement cards is headline news, but these abuses, especially in Government departments, often show a high dollar value that is, however, less than half of one percent of the total spend.
+Still, abuse does occur, but it can be controlled by implementing proper internal controls to reduce waste and abuse.

 Strong management direction is crucial for a successful procurement card program.
-Management should clearly define what the allowed uses for the card are and define, and impose, their penalties for payment delinquency, fraud, and abuse.
+Management should clearly define what the allowed uses for the card are and define and impose penalties for payment delinquency, fraud, and abuse.
 Of course, the back office procedures and resources must be in place to implement the controls.
-If there are not enough resources to monitor and deal with procurement card abuses, then the abuses will continue and increase as the lack of commitment in the program is seen by its users.
+If there are not enough resources to monitor and deal with procurement card abuses, then the abuses will continue and increase, as the lack of commitment in the program is seen by its users.

 Imposing Spending Limits

 Like any credit card, there should be a credit limit for the user.
 Credit card companies give cardholders a limit based on their ability to pay.
 For procurement card holders, companies should give the cardholders a spending limit that is appropriate to their position and their likely spending.
-For example, a person employed as an IT analyst may only be required to purchase printer ink and small computer peripherals which may only total a couple of hundred dollars a year.
-The spending limit for this employee should reflect this and not be given a blanket spending limit of $2500 that may be given to all IT staff.
+For example, a person employed as an IT analyst may only be required to purchase printer ink and small computer peripherals, which may only total a couple of hundred dollars a year.
+The spending limit for this employee should reflect this, and he should not be given a blanket spending limit of $2,500 that may be given to all IT staff.

 Spending limits should be reviewed on a periodic basis so that an appropriate level is given to employees based on their actual spend.